To me personally, living a happy life, with peace and quiet in my heart, is success!

 Is it by how much money or stuff we have amassed, or is it by the legacy you leave behind?
 Should we equate a successful life with material possessions.
 There are millions of people who lead successful, fulfilled lives with modest means...

-I might see my life as a success, while the world around me thinks I'm a failure...
+I might see my life as a success, while the world around me thinks about me as a failure...

 True Meaning of Success - I personally like Maharaji's approach: